Table of content

 There is no better time to hire remote developers for your startup.
 The IT outsourcing industry was worth $66.52 billion in 2019 and it was given a further boost by the ongoing pandemic.
 Companies of all sizes are looking for remote software developers to meet their IT demands while retaining a certain degree of flexibility.

-As the Business Development Manager at Uptech, I’ve been helping various co-founders with their remote IT outsourcing needs.
-From what I’ve heard, our clients have greatly benefited from such an arrangement.
+As a Business Development Manager at Uptech, I’ve been helping various co-founders with their remote IT outsourcing needs.
+From what I’ve heard, our clients have greatly benefited from such hiring remote developers, rather than from any other form of partnership. .

-In this guide, I’ll show you how hiring remote developers is favorable to startups, where to find them, and how to recruit the right one for your team.
+In this guide, I’ll show you how to hire remote developers to startups, where to find them, and how to recruit the right one for your team.

 Benefits Of Hiring Remote Developers For Startup

-Did you know that giant tech companies like Whatsapp once leveraged remote outsourcing to fulfill their IT needs?
+Did you know that giant tech companies like Whatsapp once leveraged hiring remote development teams to fulfill their IT needs?
 Whatsapp outsourced most of its development work during its early years and it saved the then-fledgling startup tremendously in budget.

 If you’re running a startup, you have every reason to outsource, and here are some of them.